AuditoryVO/LC2Score/README.md

 # LC2Score
-Automatic score generation from the analysis of the periodograms of the lightcurves from the Kepler Exoplanet Object of Interest (KOI) archive.
+Automatic score generation from the Box Least Squares Periodogram analysis of the lightcurves from Kepler Exoplanet Object of Interest (KOI) archive.
 Data: STScI.

 CONTENTS